1Strategy/getting-started-cross-account-roles/README.md

-This template must be deploy into EACH account that needs to be accessed via these cross-account roles.
+This template must be deploy into EACH account that needs to be accessed via these cross-account roles, including the Identity Account (Roles can also be used within an account, not just cross-account.
+Yes I know it's confusing).
 Furthermore, any of the IAM Users in the above groups MUST have MFA enabled in order to assume any roles.

 For additional security, the assume role policies can be restricted to only assume roles in certain accounts.
 See below as an example: